How To Fish Grass For Bass? | How Do You Catch Bass In Heavy Vegetation?

 I hate to be a buzzkill, but if you try to teach yourself it could take you months (maybe years) just to learn how to find and catch bass in grass.
 So don’t go in at it alone, I’m here for you.

-Depending on your skill level it could take you months (maybe years) just to learn how to find bass and catch bass in weeds, especially if you’re teaching yourself.
-And there is so much more to it!
-But you’re in LUCK, I’m going to give you all the important details so you can master how fish underwater grass like a pro and how to avoid any common mistakes in just a fraction of time!
+Listen, you’re in LUCK, I’m going to give you all the important details so you can master how to fish heavy vegetation and submerged grass like a pro and how to avoid many common mistakes in just a fraction of time!

 Learning how to fish under water grass is probably one of the most important techniques to fishing for bass, but also the hardest to learn.
 It’s not for the faint of heart, but for those who can master it, setting the hook and pulling out a Monster bass from a thick layer of heavy grass is exhilarating and is what keeps anglers like yourself coming back for more.

 Bass Fishing Heavy Grass Mats - Floating, Emergent, Tulles & Reeds

 It’s best to find and fish scattered clumps of grass mats.
 These types will provide the perfect environment for fish.

 Furthermore, mats that have access to deep water, channels, ledges, points or near current will often hold ever more and bigger bass.